-Orders in the public interest
+148. Orders in the public interest upon a settlement or after a hearing.

-- (1) If the Commission considers it in the public interest to do so, the Commission may, upon a settlement with the person or after a hearing - (a) order a person to comply with - (i) the Act or a Commission decision, or - (ii) the regulatory instruments or a decision of a person registered under Part V; - (b) order a person, a class of persons, or all persons to cease trading - - (i) a security, a class of securities or all securities; or - (ii) a derivative, a class of derivatives or all derivatives; - (c) order that any or all of the exemptions in the Act do not apply to a person; - (d) prohibit a person from - (i) acting as a partner, director or officer of another person; - (ii) acting as a registrant, or representative of a registrant; - (iii) acting as a party related to an investment fund; - (iv) acting as an auditor of a market participant; - (v) acting in a management or consultative capacity in connection with activities in the securities market; or - (vi) promoting the trading of a security or of securities generally; - (vii) acting in a management or consultative capacity in connection with activities in the derivatives market; or - (viii) promoting the trading of a derivative or of derivatives generally - (e) issue a censure or reprimand; - (f) impose conditions or restrictions on a registration, or suspend or revoke a registration; - (g) restrict the trading or advising activities of a registrant or a person exempt from registration; - (h) order a person to change a document; - (i) order a person to publish information or a document; - (j) order a person not to publish information or a document; - (k) order a market participant to make changes to its practices and procedures; - (l) appoint a person to advise a regulated person on the proper conduct of its affairs and to report to the Commission thereon; - (m) appoint a person to assume control of a regulated person's affairs who shall, subject to necessary modifications, have all the powers of a person appointed as a receiver or manager of a business appointed under the law governing bankruptcy or winding up; - (n) apply to the court for an order to take such action as it considers necessary to protect the interests of -
+If the Commission considers it in the public interest to do so, the Commission may, upon a settlement with the person or after a hearing -

+- (a) order a person to comply with - (i) the Act or a Commission decision; or - (ii) the regulatory instruments or a decision of a person registered under Part VI; - (b) order a person, a class of persons, or all persons to cease trading - (i) a security, a class of securities or all securities; or - (ii) a derivative, a class of derivatives or all derivatives; - (c) order that any or all of the exemptions in the Act do not apply to a person; - (d) prohibit a person from - (i) acting as a partner, director or officer of another person; - (ii) acting as a regulated person, or representative of a regulated person; - (iii) acting as a party related to an investment fund; - (iv) acting as an auditor of a market participant; - (v) acting in a management or consultative capacity in connection with activities in the securities market; or - (vi) promoting the trading of a security or of securities generally; - (vii) acting in a management or consultative capacity in connection with activities in the derivatives market; or - (viii) promoting the trading of a derivative or of derivatives generally;

+- (e) issue a censure or reprimand; - (f) impose conditions or restrictions on a registration, or suspend or revoke a registration; - (g) restrict the trading or advising activities of a registrant or a person exempt from registration; - (h) order a person to change a document; - (i) order a person to publish information or a document; - (j) order a person not to publish information or a document; - (k) order a market participant to make changes to its practices and procedures; - (1) appoint a person to advise a regulated person on the proper conduct of its affairs and to report to the Commission thereon; - (m) appoint a person to assume control of a regulated person's affairs who shall, subject to necessary modifications, have all the powers of a person appointed as a receiver or manager of a business appointed under the law governing bankruptcy or winding up; - (n) apply to the court for an order to take such action as it considers necessary to protect the interests of - (i) clients or creditors of a registrant; - (ii) investors or creditors of a public issuer; - (o) apply to the Supreme Court for an order that the person be wound up by the Supreme Court; - (p) order that a distribution of securities cease and that any subscription funds collected be repaid to subscribers; - (q) order the disgorgement of profits or other unjust enrichment plus a penalty not to exceed twice the amount of such profits or unjust enrichment; - (r) order restitution; - (s) order a person to pay a fine not exceeding three hundred thousand dollars for each contravention of the Act; - (t) impose any sanctions or remedies that are available to the Commission under the Financial Transactions Reporting Act or the Anti-Terrorism Act; or - (u) impose any other sanctions or remedies as the justice of the case may require.